augle-me/developer-docs/apps/design/direct-apps.md

 <hr/>

 Direct apps are served by the Augle platform, to the developer specified location directly with any other User or system intervention.
-As they are served directly to the location they are named as Direct Apps.
+As they served directly to the location, they named as Direct Apps.

 ## Design of a Direct app?